Vyvy-vi/botish-api/SECURITY.md

 ## Reporting a security Vulnerability

 If you see any security issues or vulnerabilities, kindly DO NOT open a github issue for the same.
-Instead alert us about this in our bot's Support Tickets, or directly convey it to `j-dogcoder` or `Vyvy-vi`.
+Instead convey it to `Vyvy-vi` on Twitter or Discord DMs.

 ## Reporting potential security Improvements